mzattera/v4j/docs/010/index.md

   One example (of char statistics) is found in D'Imperio (1978) (see note 4), Fig. 28 on p.106, from several sources but none covering the entire MS text.

+## Lenght & Interesting

+Here or in another note study lenght and number of intersting words.
+For interesting words, add also "last line of paragraph" to the study, similar to what we did with last word....count from the end.

 ## Removing Characters from beginning of Words